ashes-shrestha/Task1/README.md

 **Instructions:**
 1. Clone/Download the repository into your local machine
-2. Open terminal and goto pulled repository directory/folder
+2. Open terminal and goto the repository directory/folder
-3. Run command
+3. Run command:

   **For Linux/Mac**